ric2b/Vivaldi-browser/chromium/docs/website/site/developers/design-documents/network-stack/disk-cache/very-simple-backend/index.md

 directory.
 An Entry Hash is a relatively short hash of the url, used for storage efficiency in index and entry naming.
 Two entries with the same Entry Hash cannot be stored.
-With a 40 bit per-user-salted SHA-2 of the url; collisions would occur only at one in a million probability with a million entry cache.
+With a 64 bit SHA-1 of the url; collisions would occur only at one in a billion probability with a billion entry cache.
 Each cache entry is stored in a file named by the Entry Hash in hexadecimal, an underscore, and the backend stream number.
-The cache is stored in a single directory, with a file file 00index that contains data for initializing an in memory index used for faster cache performance.
+The cache is stored in a single directory, with a file 00index that contains data for initializing an in memory index used for faster cache performance.
 The index consists of entry hashes for records, together with simple eviction information.